 "Uh-hu.
 Dorcas Meadowes, that poor girl, was apparently killed by Voldemort himself, and her whole family was savagely murdered by other Death Eaters."
 Sirius admitted.

 It took few minutes for the information to sink in their brains, but when it did, Lily burst out in sobs.
 James hugged her tightly, tears in his eyes also.
-They had known Dorcas and her family so well.
+They had known Dorcas and her family well, and she was a strong wizard.
 Her beautiful, outgoing and loud children; her humorous husband and her obnoxious and stuck up grandmother.
-Different generations linked by love and the bond of family... destroyed by those murderers.
+Different generations linked by love and the bond of family... destroyed in one single night.

-Sirius slowly nodded but continued, "Well, yes.
-There haven't been any more murders.
-But apparently, my dear cousin Bellatrix Lestrange and her little gang of Death Eaters are tracking down Alice Longbottom and her family."
+Sirius slowly nodded but continued, "Yes, that's it.
+There haven't been any more murders… although," he grimaced, thinking of another piece of news, "Apparently, my dear cousin Bellatrix Lestrange and her little gang of Death Eaters are tracking down Alice Longbottom and her family."
 He hissed, a pure feeling of hate and rage boiling against Bellatrix.
 James eyed him with a disapproving face, and Sirius understood it.
 He was going too fast and it was hurting Lily even more.

 James frowned, "But... nothing has happened to them, right?"

 "No, nothing."
 Sirius sighed, a mix of relief for the Longbottoms and sadness for all his friends that had been killed.
-Lily smiled sadly and she hugged James back and after caressed the tears of bitterness off her cheeks, though she still maintained a doleful expression.
+Lily smiled sadly and she hugged James back, though she still maintained a doleful expression.
 Sirius awkwardly gazed around the room.